DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-09-no-more-folding.md

 On the [search results page](/find-teacher-training/course-options-user-research-june-8#search-results-with-variants) users largely understood that multiple courses were being represented.
 Here the benefit of course folding was seen more clearly; users could more easily scan past a single training provider without needing to read each variant of their course – in this sense the results were fairer.

-We saw that applicants didn’t understand that some fields only applied to some variants – we expected the [iterated course detail page](/publish-teacher-training-courses/iteration-june-26#preview) to largely fix this, but we didn’t test this version with applicants.
+We saw that applicants did not understand that some fields only applied to some variants – we expected the [iterated course detail page](/publish-teacher-training-courses/iteration-june-26#preview) to largely fix this, but we did not test this version with applicants.

 ## do not fold courses